Over the years, I’ve had to implement security filters a couple of time. Recently I had to add JWT token based API authentication to a Spring project.

 check whether we authenticated, grab the userId, and figure out the set of roles and privileges (beyond the scope of this article) the principal has.

-security context and stuffs it in a place where the
+the security context and stuffs it in a place

 coroutineContext